isplab-unil/KGPMeter/README.md

 ## Getting started

 This repository is intended for people that either want to add the KGPMeter web app to their website or are interested in using the KGPMeter codebase.
-If you simply want to evalulate scenarios of kin genomic privacy, head to our dedicated website [santeperso.unil.ch][our_website].
+If you want to evalulate scenarios of kin genomic privacy, head to our dedicated website [santeperso.unil.ch][our_website].
 If you want to learn about the scientific foundations of KGPMeter head to our [paper][KGPMeter_paper_url].

 There are 3 possible use-cases documented here:
 1. Integrate the KGPMeter web app into a website (using our backend or your own).
 2. Run the KGPMeter backend and serve the KGPMeter web app from your own machine.
 3. Use the KGPMeter python API to explore kin genomic privacy scenarios with code.

-For 2. and 3., you will need to first follow the guide to _A) Download Netica and install python dependencies_.
+For 2. and 3., you will need to first follow the appendix guide to _A) Download Netica and install python dependencies_ at the end of this README.

 ### 1. Integrate the KGPMeter web app into a website